tommycho1223/Power_Outage_Analysis/README.md

 2. **R² Score** Indicates how well the model explains the variance in the target variable.

+### The results
-As the result, **Mean Squared Error (MSE)** is 59924559.29, and **R² Score** is 0.02.
+1. **Mean Squared Error (MSE)**: 59924559.29
+2. **R² Score**: 0.02

 The baseline model’s performance is poor due to limited features and the complexity of the prediction task.
 Plus, predicting outage duration is not straightforward--many factors interact and influence the outcome.
 A basic model with only a few features might miss these complexities and give oversimplified predictions.

 In the final model, I will aim to improve these metrics by incorporating additional features, feature engineering, and using a more powerful model.

 ## Final Model